Eric Hutchinson - Easy Street

 After my doctor called with good news, I expected to feel a wash of relief over me, but I didn't feel anything.
 I felt numb.
 In shock.
 How do I mentally un-program 20 years of being sure I had a disease that now suddenly I don't have?
 (Kinda sounds like a song from RENT).
 I realized just how many times a day I turned a faucet or poured a bowl of cereal or rode a bike through the city, and wondered about my hands and my body.
 A wash of relief?
 That didn't begin to cover it.

-For me, learning about MD has been incredibly empowering.
-Even just abbreviating “muscular dystrophy” to MD feels like a massive step forward, a clinical shortcut for a disease that will always be in my life but doesn't have to reign terror on it.
-I've begun having conversations with my dad and discussing MD a little more openly with my family.
+For me, learning about DM has been incredibly empowering.
+Even just abbreviating “muscular dystrophy” to DM feels like a massive step forward, a clinical shortcut for a disease that will always be in my life but doesn't have to reign terror on it.
+I've begun having conversations with my dad and discussing DM a little more openly with my family.
 It's a learning process, but it's getting easier.
-I've started talking about my dad and MD with my friends, most of whom I had kept in the dark about his condition and my testing.
+I've started talking about my dad and DM with my friends, most of whom I had kept in the dark about his condition and my testing.
 I've become more interested in educating people on the disease and helping other people in all walks of life.

 Listening back to my new album today is interesting.
 I hear a lot of pain and emotion and anticipation.
 But I also hear hope.
 And youth.
 And soul.
 I’m very proud to share this story and these songs with you.
 Please enjoy Easy Street.

-A portion of all online sales will be donated to the Myotonic Dystrophy Foundation and the Muscular Dystrophy Association.
+A portion of all online sales will be donated to the Myotonic Dystrophy Foundation.

 For more information on myotonic muscular dystrophy or to make a donation, visit: